Spine Surgery in Nagpur

 Spinal Fusion (Simple)

-Spinal instability, degenerative disc disease.
+Spinal instability, degenerative disc disease

 Procedure:

-- Preoperative: Imaging studies, patient evaluation.
+- Imaging studies and a full patient evaluation.

-Surgical Steps:
+Surgical Steps

 - Incision: Small incision over the affected vertebrae.